vedeeva/SaveAir/README.md

 ```
 Please open your preferred web-browser and type in: `localhost:3001`

-# Deployment
+# Contributing
-If you would like to have the public site updated with your work, please contact any of the authors displayed.
-We'll have to deploy it using AWS on our side.
+Feel free to contribute to our website.
+Our goal to continue to add more data, and visualizations.
+To fully deploy your work, please contact any of the authors displayed below once ready.

 # Built With
 - [Node.js](https://nodejs.org/en/)